calvinlauco/simpli.js/README.md

 * Cross-Browser Compatibility (Support most of the modern browsers)

 ## Installation
-1. Extract the js folder and its content to your site directory
+1. Extract the src folder and its content to your site directory
 2. add the following code inside the ```<head>``` section of the webpage.
 ``` html
 <!-- The Simpli.js core file -->